ethanbarclay/nibble-hid/README.md

-# nibble-qmk-hid
+# nibble-hid

-A repository to utilize the OLED on the Nullbits Nibble board for real-time stock data, weather data, and PC component monitoring.
+The host client for interfacing with a qmk keyboard's oled display over QMK with real time system information.
+Grabs song information from Spotify.
+Currently only supports Windows, however, Linux support is planned.
 Based on BlankSourceCode's [qmk-hid-display](https://github.com/BlankSourceCode/qmk-hid-display).

 ## Overview